Bringing Vintage Aircraft to Life since 2010

 Home > Aircraft Database > American Aircraft > North American P-51 Mustang

-Ending up as one of the best Allied fighter aircraft of the Second World War the P-51 would have a low key start to its wartime service.
+The P-51 was one of the best Allied aircraft of the Second World War.
 It was after the introduction of the Rolls-Royce Merlin engine that the full potential of the aircraft was realised.
-The P-51 Mustang would provide the United States Army Air Force with an aircraft able to escort Allied bombers all the way to Germany and back.
+With its long-range the P-51 Mustang provided the United States Army Air Force with an aircraft able to escort Allied bombers all the way to Germany and back.

 Quick Facts